Randall Cobb (American football): 2015 season

-On March 7, 2015, the Green Bay Packers signed Cobb to a four-year, $40 million contract with a signing bonus of $13 million.
-After signing the deal, Cobb explained his thought process.
-"At the end of the day, my heart was in Green Bay, and I knew that's where I wanted to be.
+On March 7, 2015, the Packers signed Cobb to a four-year, $40 million contract with a signing bonus of $13 million.
+After signing the deal, Cobb explained his thought process by saying: "At the end of the day, my heart was in Green Bay, and I knew that's where I wanted to be.
 I knew I had a good thing going for me, and still I signed a pretty lucrative deal that I can handle as far as making that last for the rest of my life."
 Cobb also mentioned that the NFC Championship loss to the Seattle Seahawks still bothered him.
 "Obviously, that loss still hurts.
 It still feels fresh.
 I want to win a championship, and we were right there.
 We were close.
 We didn't do what we needed to do to win, but we have a lot of the guys coming back this year, same guys.
 A lot of our core guys, and we believe that puts us in the mix.
 So we have to handle business this offseason as far as continuing to get better on a daily basis.
 Obviously, next season, we have to put ourselves in position to go on a run."

 In 2015, Cobb had one of his best seasons as teammate Jordy Nelson went down with an ACL in the preseason.
-In Week 2, against the Seattle Seahawks, he had eight receptions for 116 yards in the 27–17 victory.
+In Week 2, against the Seahawks, he had eight receptions for 116 yards in the 27–17 victory.
 In the following game, Cobb had three receiving touchdowns in the 38–28 victory over the Kansas City Chiefs.
 In Week 13, during the "Miracle in Motown" win, Cobb recovered a James Starks fumble to give the Packers their first touchdown of the game to make the score 20–7 in favor of the Detroit Lions.
 The Packers would win 27–23 after a Rodgers to Rodgers Hail Mary.